sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 You can use the filters to find your prompt template more easily.
 <br>![](/exercises/ex2/images/ail02-14.png)

+### 2-3-2
 6. Next we need to select the model which we want to evaluate.
 Click on the selection icon to open the model selection.
 <br>![](/exercises/ex2/images/ail02-15.png)

 7. Browse the available models and select the model you want to use for this exercise.
 Normally, you can configure multiple models to compare them for your use-case.
-For this hands-on session let's coordinate chosing different models across groups and chose one model each.
+For this hands-on session let's coordinate choosing different models across groups and chose one model each.
 This allows us to distribute the workload of the hands-on evenly across different models and later compare them as we are all using the same user.
 Click on the model that was chosen for your group and then click `Select`.
 <br>![](/exercises/ex2/images/ail02-16.png)